Tascate/Cobra/README.md

-# Simple Game Project made for fun,
+# Simple Game Project made for fun
 # A mesh of Tron & Snake
  - Defeat your opponent by forcing the opponent to crash into you or the wall.
  - Acquire power-ups to help you in this goal!